 - (a) Caption; Names of Parties.
-Every pleading must contain a caption setting forth the name of the court, county and township, the title of the action, the file number, and a designation as in Rule 7(a).
-In the complaint the title of the action must include the names of all the parties, but in other pleadings it is sufficient to state the name of the first party on each side with an appropriate indication of other parties.
-A party whose name is not known may be designated by any fictitious name, and when the true name is discovered, the pleading may be amended accordingly. - (b) Paragraphs; Separate Statements.
-All averments of claim or defense must be made in numbered paragraphs, the contents of each of which must be limited as far as practicable to a statement of a single set of circumstances; and a paragraph may be referred to by number in all succeeding pleadings.
-Each claim founded upon a separate transaction or occurrence and each defense other than denials must be stated in a separate count or defense whenever separation facilitates the clear presentation of the matters set forth. - (c) Adoption by Reference; Exhibits.
-Statements in a pleading may be adopted by reference in a different part of the same pleading or in another pleading or in any motion.
-A copy of any written instrument that is an exhibit to a pleading is a part thereof for all purposes.
+Every pleading must have a caption with the court's name, the county, a title, a case number, and a Rule 7(a) designation.
+The caption of the complaint must name all the parties; the caption of other pleadings, after naming the first party on each side, may refer generally to other parties. - (b) Paragraphs; Separate Statements.
+A party must state the party's claims or defenses in numbered paragraphs, each limited as far as practicable to a single set of circumstances.
+A later pleading may refer by number to a paragraph in an earlier pleading.
+If doing so would promote clarity, each claim founded on a separate transaction or occurrence-and each defense other than a denial-must be stated in a separate count or defense. - (c) Adoption by Reference; Exhibits.
+A statement in a pleading may be adopted by reference elsewhere in the same pleading or in any other pleading or motion.
+A copy of a written instrument that is an exhibit to a pleading is a part of the pleading for all purposes. - (d) Using a Fictitious Name to Identify a Defendant.
+If the name of a defendant is unknown to the pleader, the defendant may be designated by any name.
+When the defendant's true name is discovered, the pleader should promptly substitute the actual defendant for a fictitious party.